XavierDefontaine/CV/README.md

 - Deployed via **Heroku**.

 #### [Bank Tech Test](https://github.com/XavierDefontaine/Bank-Tech-Test)
-_'A solo project and small test-driven program to interact with the command line and log finances.'_
+_"A solo project and small test-driven program to interact with the command line and log finances."_

 Here, I worked off acceptance criterias to create user stories and write a program in Ruby / RSpec using BDD / best OOP practices.

 ####  [Gilded Rose](https://github.com/XavierDefontaine/Gilded-Rose-tech-test)
-_'A solo project to work with and refactor legacy code.'_
+_"A solo project to work with and refactor legacy code."_

 On this challenge, I had to add a new product to a legacy codebase that has gone [out of hand](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/master/ruby/gilded_rose.rb).